lucas-kaminski/bento-code-challenge/README.md

 Test coverage includes unit and integration tests for endpoints and error handling.
 This section will be updated as test coverage improves.

 The tests, when implemented, will be run automatically in the CI pipeline using GitHub Actions, ensuring code quality and functionality before merging changes.

+## Branch strategy

+This project will use the `main` branch as the production branch and the `develop` branch as the development branch.

+All features will be developed in separate branches, which will be merged into the `develop` branch.

+Those branches will be named according to the task they are implementing.
+For example, the branch for TASK-1 will be named `TASK-1`.

+The `develop` branch will be merged into the `main` branch when all tasks are completed and the project is ready for production.
+The `main` branch will be used for deployment.

 ## Developer log